metadata toggle

 Indications for use

-For the active immunisation of sheep as an aid in the control of pasteurellosis caused by M.haemolytica and P.trehalosi.
+For the active immunisation of sheep as an aid in the control of pasteurellosis caused by M. haemolytica and B. trehalosi.
 The vaccine maybe used as an aid in the control of pneumonic pasteurellosis in sheep of all ages from a minimum age of 3 weeks and in the control of systemic pasteurellosis in weaned fattening and breeding sheep.
+The vaccine may be used in pregnant ewes as an aid in the control of pasteurellosis in their lambs provided that the lambs receive sufficient immune colostrum during the first 1-2 days of life.

 Contraindications